chrsoo/microservices/README.md

 ```
 mvn clean package
 ```
-If you want to deploy the base image you need to configure Maven SCM settings and make sure to change the `docker.namespace` to you Docker Hub account.
+If you want to deploy the base image you need to

+* Configure Maven `distributionManagement` settings; and
+* Make sure to change the `docker.namespace` to you Docker Hub account.

 If you are using a private registry you also need to update the `docker.registry` property and probably add credentials in Maven's `settings.xml` - YMMV!

-You can then run...
+Once Maven is properly configured you can then run...
 ```
-mvn clean package
+mvn clean deploy
 ```
 ... and Maven will happily deploy the (empty) JAR to your Maven registry and Docker image to Docker Hub or whatever you have configured.

-You Microservices should use Dockerfile along the lines of [Dockerfile.microservice](Dockerfile.microservice) in the root of each Microservice repository branch.
+Your Microservices should use `Dockerfile` along the lines of [Dockerfile.microservice](Dockerfile.microservice) in the root of each Microservice repository branch.

 **(!)
 Note that the example requires Java 8 and Maven 3.5 to run!**

 ### Jenkinsfile
 The [Jenkinsfile](Jenkinsfile) will not work without you writing a custom DSL and adding the `mavenPipeline` global variable to your Jenkins instance.

+Using a `Jenkinsfile` works best with a plugin like [Bitbucket Multibranch](FIXME) or similar so that all new repositories and branchs are automagically discovered by Jenkins.

 ### POM
 The Maven POM builds the Docker image using Spotify's  [dockerfile-maven-plugin](https://github.com/spotify/dockerfile-maven).